 Healing your relationship with food and your body image is a process.
 And it’s not a process that can be rushed.
 It’s a process that takes time.
 Read this related blog post on how intuitive eating takes time.

 At times, I sense my clients tensing and feeling the urge to add gentle nutrition or movement back into their lives ASAP.
 I always encourage them to take a deep breath and remember that the time will come when your body’s biological cues will begin to kick in and encourage you to move your body.

 Not because you want to lose weight, not because you want to hit 10,000 steps per day.
 But because it simply feels GOOD to move our bodies!

-Truly Determine Movement You Enjoy
+2. Determine Movement You Enjoy

-I encourage you to think back to your childhood.
+Sometimes the best way to determine what that movement would be for you, is to think back to your childhood.
 What did you enjoy then?

 Playing with your dog?